-Now Is The Time To Say Nothing is an interactive sound and video installation exploring the role of screens in observing global conflicts.
+Now Is The Time To Say Nothing is an interactive video installation exploring the role of screens in observing global conflict.
 The show is a provocation against armchair passivity.

 “Exquisitely simple and moving.
 This is a cunningly constructed and heartfelt piece that acknowledges the complexities of what is happening in Syria, reminds how sitting in the dark watching a screen only distances us, and actively tries to bring us together to reach out to the real people, just like us, whose lives are blighted by war.” – Lyn Gardner, The Guardian